Trump panel wants to give USPS right to hike prices for Amazon, others

 The American Postal Workers Union warned against any effort to cut services.
 “Recommendations would slow down service, reduce delivery days and privatize large portions of the public Postal Service.
 Most of the report’s recommendations, if implemented, would hurt business and individuals alike,” the union said in a statement.

-Amazon, FedEx Corp (FDX.N) and United Parcel Service Inc (UPS.N) did not return requests for comment.
+Amazon, FedEx Corp and United Parcel Service Inc did not return requests for comment.

 Reporting by Diane Bartz and Jeffrey Dastin; editing by Bill Berkrot